SkylineCommunications/dataminer-docs/connector-help/connector_help/Papouch_TME.md

 # Papouch TME

-With this driver it is possible to gather and view information from the device **Papouch TME.**
+With this connector it is possible to gather and view information from the device **Papouch TME.**

 ## About